-As referred to in Note 1, the Authority is working with two other Fire Authorities (Devon & Somerset and Hampshire) in a Networked Fire Services Partnership (NFSP) project, to provide a collaborative approach to the provision of fire control services.
-The Authority is responsible for paying all partnership-related expenditure and for recovering each partner's share of these costs.
-During 2020/21 the partnership incurred total expenditure of £551k which was shared amongst the partners as detailed in the table below.
+The Authority is working with two other Fire Authorities (Devon & Somerset and Hampshire) in a Networked Fire Services Partnership (NFSP) project, to provide a collaborative approach to the provision of fire control services.
+The Authority is responsible for paying for all partnership-related expenditure and for recovering each partner's share of these costs.
+During 2020/21 the partnership incurred total total expenditure of £551k which was shared amongst the partners as detailed in the table below.